Advanced Diploma of Civil Construction Design

 Assessment methods are flexible, valid, reliable and fair.
 Assessment strategies include:

 - Written/Oral Questions

 Pathways from the qualification

 Further training pathways from this qualification leads to higher tertiary education.
-Students after completion can enrol into Advanced Diploma qualification or relevant Bachelor degree courses such as Bachelor of Social work.
+Students after completion can enrol into Advanced Diploma qualification or relevant Bachelor degree course.

-To be awarded the BSB60520 Advance Diploma of Civil Construction Design, students must complete and demonstrate competency in 10 units of competency, consisting of 5 Core Units and 7 Electives Units.
+To be awarded the RII60520 Advance Diploma of Civil Construction Design, students must complete and demonstrate competency in 12 units of competency, consisting of 5 Core Units and 7 Electives Units.

 Fees may change during your course of study.
 CAC reserves the right to discontinue or alter any course date, tuition or service fee, location, timetable or staffing without prior notice.
 This will constitute a provider default and all tuition fees will be handled in accordance with Central Australian College’s Refund Policy.
 Interest will not be credited to Student Fees or disbursements and therefore no interest will be recovered by students in the event of cancellation.
 Students must maintain valid Overseas Student Health Care insurance throughout their enrollment.